linsalrob/PhageHosts/README.md

-Then you can generate the tsv file: python PhageHosts/code/phage_host_taxonomy.py  > phage_host_taxonomy.tsv.
+Then you can generate the tsv file:
+`python PhageHosts/code/phage_host_taxonomy.py  > phage_host_taxonomy.tsv`.

 I also just made two files with tuples of genome NC id and taxonomy id.

-NOTE: For the phage, the tax id is the id of the HOST not of the phage (so we can use it for scoring!!)
+###NOTE: For the phage, the tax id is the id of the HOST not of the phage###
+This is important to remember (and I keep forgetting) but what we actually want to compare is the known host of a phage with the predicted host of the phage, so we need a list of taxonomy IDs of the phage host and the bacteria.

 python PhageHosts/code/phage2taxonomy.py  > phage_host_taxid.txt
 and another file refseq2taxonomy.py which added the tax id to the list of